mibexx/mbxai-mcp-server-template/{{cookiecutter.project_slug}}/README.md

         "result": result
     }

+# Import tool in app.py
+from ..project.calculate import calculate

-# Export the tool for registration in app.py
+# Export the tool for registration in app.py in register_tools
-calculator_tool = mcp.tools["calculate"]
+await server.add_tool(calculate)
 ```

 ### 3. Register Your Tool